ahmetbozaci/Tupper-Food-Storage-Tracker/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Issues, and feature requests are welcome!

 Feel free to check the [issues page](../../issues/).

+## 🤝 Acknowledgements

+to Paolo Shin the author of the original design, as required by the Creative Commons License.
 ## Show your support

 Give a ⭐️ if you like this project!